littensy/reflex/docs/docs/guides/roact-reflex/selecting-state.md

 -   You can call [`useSelector`](../../reference/roact-reflex/use-selector) to select a value from the producer.
 -   Use the [`useSelectorCreator`](../../reference/roact-reflex/use-selector-creator) hook to create a memoized selector factory that takes arguments.
--   You can create a pre-typed `useSelector` hook to avoid writing the same `state` type if you create selectors manually.
+-   You can create a typed `useSelector` hook to avoid writing the same `state` type if you create selectors manually.